The Progression of Alcohol Addiction

 While it is no surprise, individuals who don’t see their drinking habit as a problem are more likely to relapse.
 This means that insight plays a significant role in recovery, as patients must be willing to overcome the abuse to complete treatment.

-Relapse rates range from 50% to 90%, meaning it’s common for people to fall back into the problem after rehabilitation.
-Some of the most common reasons for relapse include lack of aftercare, insufficient preparation to transition from rehab to their home and society, and the inability to identify the root of the abuse problem, among many other reasons.
+Relapse rates range from 50% to 90%, meaning it’s common for people to fall back into the problem after alcohol rehabilitation.
+Some of the most common reasons for relapse include lack of aftercare, insufficient preparation to transition from alcohol rehab to their home and society, and the inability to identify the root of the abuse problem, among many other reasons.

 - Partial Hospitalization: This program provides comprehensive, structured care for individuals struggling with alcohol addiction.
 You’ll receive intensive therapy and support during the day while having the flexibility to return home in the evenings.
 It’s ideal for those who require a high level of care but can maintain a stable living environment.